GoogleCloudPlatform/k8s-config-connector/README.UpdatingTerraformProvider.md

         1. (Optional) Consider adding the reference fields in testdata and samples if it is an important ask from users or belongs to a core user case.
-    1. Fields may not be existent in the underlying GCP resource, and we need to turn them into directives: Add the fields into the `directives` list in the service mapping. `directives` fields do not exist in resource CRD.
+    1. Fields may not exist in the underlying GCP resource, and we need to turn them into directives: Add the fields into the `directives` list in the service mapping. `directives` fields do not exist in resource CRD.
-    1. Fields may not be existent in the underlying GCP resource, but are returned by Terraform on read, we need to add them into the `mutableButUnreadableFields` list in the service mapping.
+    1. Fields may not exist in the underlying GCP resource, but are returned by Terraform on read, we need to add them into the `mutableButUnreadableFields` list in the service mapping.
 The fields are unreadable but the spec value of the fields can be modified.